 Rating of the likelihood of pest freedom Extremely frequently pest free (based on the Median).
-Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free plants 9,733 out of 10,000 plants 9,826 out of 10,000 plants 9,902 out of 10,000 plants 9,960 out of 10,000 plants 9,994 out of 10,000 plants

-Percentile of the distribution 5% 25% Median 75% 95% Proportion of infested plants 6 out of 10,000 plants 40 out of 10,000 plants 98 out of 10,000 plants 174 out of 10,000 plants 267 out of 10,000 plants Summary of the information used for the evaluation The pest is prese species around the Possibility that the pest could become associated with the commodity The pest is present in the UK in areas where some of the nurseries are located.
-Host species around the nurseries are widely distributed.
-Adults can fly and reach the nurseries.
-Plants produced in another nursery could carry the pest.
-General measures include (a) the us infested plant ma Measures taken against the pest and their efficacy General measures taken in the nursery are effective against the pest, these measures include (a) the use of certified plant material; (b) monitoring and sampling; (c) removal of infested plant material; (d) application of pest control products and (e) inspections.
+Percentile of the distribution 5% 25% Median edian 75% 95% Proportion of pest-free plants 9,733 9,826 9,902 9,960 9 out of 10,000 plants plants plants plants plants plants plants Percentile of the distribution 5% 25% Median 75% 95% Proportion of infested plants 6 out of 10,000 plants 267 out of 10,000 plants Summary of the information used for the evaluation The pest is prese species around the nt in the UK in are ne nurseries are wi eas where some of Measures taken against the pest and their efficacy General measures taken in the nursery are effective against the pest, these measures include (a) the use of certified plant material; (b) monitoring and sampling; (c) removal of infested plant material; (d) application of pest control products and (e) inspections.
 However, the pest could go undetected during inspections, especially in bigger trees.
-Interception records In the EUROPHYT/TRACES-NT database there are 88 records of notification of Quercus plants for planting (Quercus cerris, Q. frainetto, Q. petraea, Q. robur, Q. \times turneri) from the Netherlands, Germany and Belgium due to the presence of T. processionea between the years 1995 and December 2022, all for plants intended for planting, already planted (EUROPHYT, online; TRACES-NT, online).
-Shortcomings of None observed. of current measu res/procedures The efficacy Whether and undergone a The efficacy ssure. nce of plants other of inspections (esp l to which extent p cleaning of roots. of pesticides on ol than Quercus used becially the capabili blants transplanted der trees as the pe bugh to kill the pes ty to detect eggs). to the pots before esticides may not re export have
+Interception records In the EUROPHYT/TRACES-NT database there are 88 records of notification of Quercus plants for planting (Quercus cerris , Q. frainetto , Q. petraea , Q. robur , Q. \times turneri) from the Netherlands, Germany and Belgium due to the presence of T. processionea between the years 1995 and December 2022, all for plants intended for planting, already planted (EUROPHYT, online; TRACES-NT, online).
+Shortcomings of current measures/procedures None observed.
+The efficacy o Whether and i undergone a o The efficacy o sure. ce of plants other t f inspections (espe co which extent pla cleaning of roots. f pesticides on old ecially the capabilit ants transplanted t to the pots before of siticides may not re export have